 the arrival and utilization in and departure from its territory of ships, aircraft and other modes of transport engaged in responding to an oil pollution incident or transporting personnel, cargoes, materials and equipment required to deal with such an incident; and

 the expeditious movement into, through, and out of its territory of personnel, cargoes, materials and equipment referred to in subparagraph (a).

-Stakeholder actions
+Hence, in terms of this Convention, South Africa may request assistance with oil spill response activities from other countries that have ratified the Convention and similarly, other Contracting Parties may request such assistance from South Africa.